 These reports are generated based on data gathered from a light self-reporting survey, blended with some data from HR, and they help us look at the reality of costs associated with busywork.
 In these reports, we typically see around $1,000,000 of annual waste for every fifty people in an organization.

 It’s hard to be objective about your own company, so getting an outsider’s point of view, can be enlightening.
+And we all want to know if the program is really “working."

 “In factories that produce things we are scrupulous about waste, but in companies that produce thoughts, waste is everywhere.”